TACO: Adversarial Camouflage Optimization on Trucks to Fool Object Detectors: Introduction

 \begin{itemize} \item We are the first to utilize UE5 for generating adversarial patterns within a fully differentiable rendering pipeline.
-This advancement builds upon prior methods that employed Unreal Engine 4 (UE4), offering improved graphical fidelity and rendering capabilities. \item We introduce an additional neural rendering component, a gray textured truck image to accurately capture and reproduce lighting and shadow conditions. \item We are the first to design adversarial patterns specifically for YOLOv8 in the context of vehicle detection, moving beyond previous work that focused on older models like YOLOv3 \cite{yolov3} . \item We propose the Convolutional Smooth Loss function, a novel smooth loss function for ensuring that the adversarial textures are not only effective but also visually plausible. \end{itemize}
+This advancement builds upon prior methods that employed Unreal Engine 4 (UE4), offering improved graphical fidelity and rendering capabilities. {Using UE5 we reduce the domain gap between the simulated environment and real-world deployment, ensuring adversarial patterns remain effective in the real world. } \item We introduce an additional neural rendering component, a~gray textured truck image, to accurately capture and reproduce lighting and shadow conditions. \item We are the first to design adversarial patterns specifically for YOLOv8 in the context of vehicle detection, moving beyond previous work that focused on older models like YOLOv3~\cite{yolov3}. \item { We introduce Intersection over Prediction-based (IoP-based) filtering as part of the class loss formulation, enhancing the stealthiness of adversarial optimization by considering bounding boxes that significantly overlap with the target object.
+This method reduces false detections and improves the overall effectiveness of adversarial patterns. } \item We propose the Convolutional Smooth Loss function, a~novel smooth loss function for ensuring that the adversarial textures are not only effective but also visually plausible. \end{itemize}

 The rest of the paper is organized as follows.
-Section 2 explores related works on adversarial attacks using visual patterns.
-Section 3 formulates the problem statement and the TACO framework.
-Section 4 shows the implementation details, followed by a presentation of our results in Section 5.
-Section 6 concludes the paper.
+Section~\ref{section2} explores related works on adversarial attacks using visual patterns.
+Section~\ref{section3} formulates the problem statement and the TACO framework.
+Section~\ref{section4} shows the implementation details, followed by a presentation of our results in Section~\ref{section5}.
+Section~\ref{section6} concludes the~paper.

-\section{Related Works}
+\section{Related~Works}

 Adversarial attacks on object detection systems have garnered significant attention in recent years.
-While early research primarily focused on digital adversarial examples, the shift towards physical-world attacks has introduced new challenges and methodologies.
-This section reviews the evolution of physical adversarial attacks, particularly those targeting vehicles, and highlights how our work advances the state of the art.
+While early research primarily focused on digital adversarial examples, the~shift towards physical-world attacks has introduced new challenges and methodologies.
+This section reviews the evolution of physical adversarial attacks, particularly those targeting vehicles, and~highlights how our work advances the state of the~art.